Your options are either:

 If you're not registered for our online services, it's really easy and only takes five minutes.
 Once you're registered, you'll be able to access and service your plan whenever you like.

 There are some important things to consider before fully or partially cashing in your plan:

 Whether any tax would be due depends on a number of factors including your personal tax position as well as the timing and amount of money taken out to date.

 When cashing in all or part of your plan, you can either cash in whole segments or spread the amount equally across a number of segments.
 Depending on what you decide to do, this can have different tax implications.
 There’s more information in our guide to tax on your investment bond.

 You might need to pay tax depending on your circumstances and the options you choose.
 Tax rules can also change in the future.
 You may want to seek advice.

 We can’t give you advice, but we’ve lots of useful information available to help you understand your plan options and the impact of any changes you decide to make.

 If you’d prefer, you can speak to a financial adviser.
-If you don’t have one, you can find a list of advisers on pru.co.uk/financial-advice Please note, an adviser will charge you a fee for any advice they give you, but it’ll be personal to you.
+If you don’t have one, you can find a list of advisers at pru.co.uk.
+Please note, an adviser will charge you a fee for any advice they give you, but it’ll be personal to you.